 She has been at CCHP since 2007.
 Dr. Fernandez graduated from the Ross University School of Medicine in 2003 and completed her residency at the Steven and Alexandra Cohen Children’s Medical Center.
 She is board certified in Pediatrics and Addiction Medicine.
 She has a special interest in childhood obesity and community pediatrics.
 Dr. Fernandez is bilingual in English/Spanish.

-Pamela Mahmud, MD, Family Practitioner
+Sharon Chu, MD, MPA, Family Practitioner

 Anna Renkiewicz, MD Internist

 Anna came to CCHP in 2012.
 She graduated from the Medical University of Gdansk in Poland in 2003 and completed her residency at Lutheran Hospital in Brooklyn, NY.
 Dr. Renkiewicz is board certified in Internal Medicine and has a special interest in Hepatitis C, Addiction Medicine, neurophysiology of addiction and holistic medicine.
 Dr. Renkiewicz is bilingual in English/Polish.